HostReady

 ROI Krakow

-• Net profit: 116,246 - 25,470 - 10,531 = PLN 80,245
+• Net operating profit (before financing costs): 116,246 - 25,470 - 10,531 = PLN 80,245

-• ROI on down payment (PLN 286,500): 28.0%
+• ROI on down payment before financing (PLN 286,500): 28.0%

 Gdansk: Cheaper Entry and Seasonal Boom